WUNLIMZHE/Capstone-Project---Book-Note-Website/README.md

 https://nodejs.org/en
 ```

-2. In the thriftbook directory, install the dependencies using npm install.<br/>
+2. In the directory, install the dependencies using npm install.<br/>
 ```
 npm install
 ```